BramVanroy/neerlandistiek-chatbot/README.md

 python -m pip install -e .[dev]
 ```

+Make sure that `ollama` is installed and running, and that you have `pull`'d the model you want to use, e.g. `ollama pull llama3`.

 ## 2. Prepare data

 Given our CSV file with our neerlandistiek.nl dumps, we should: